'A glorious thing': WATCH Megyn Kelly say we are 'living in the end times' of corporate media * WorldNetDaily * by Hailey Gomez, Daily Caller News Foundation

 “Hello, we have a whole White House Press corp that didn’t figure out he was being visited regularly by a Parkinson’s doctor.
 You think they’d missed that with Trump?
 In fairness to them, Trump didn’t put out his logs.
 But my point is they had no interest in finding out anything bad about Joe Biden.
 So I do think they’ll just drive more people away but they’re already dying,” Kelly said.

-Democratic lawmakers and pundits began to question Biden’s mental fitness after his poor debate performance against former President Donald Trump in late June, with the president struggling to finish his arguments, at once point, and frozemid-statement.
+Democratic lawmakers and pundits began to question Biden’s mental fitness after his poor debate performance against former President Donald Trump in late June, with the president struggling to finish his arguments, at once point, and froze mid-statement.

 Kelly’s viewership in July soared past legacy media outlets, reaching 2.3 million subscribers and 116.8 million views, according to Semafor.
 In comparison, NBC News had 78 million views, CBS News 83 million views and BBC News 72 million views, the outlet reported.